HackWriter/EWA-sql/README.md

 DB Browser - download at https://sqlitebrowser.org/dl/

-SQLizer - convert data files into a SQL script for importing into DB Browser.
+SQLizer - convert data files into an SQL script for importing into DB Browser.
 Some tweaks required. https://sqlizer.io/#/